 Pericarditis is inflammation of the pericardium, the thin sac that surrounds the heart.

-Pericarditis may be caused by infection, autoimmune disorders, inflammation after a heart attack, chest injury, cancer, HIV/AIDS, tuberculosis (TB), kidney failure, medical treatments (such as certain medicines or radiation therapy to the chest), or heart surgery.
+Pericarditis may be caused by infection, autoimmune disorders, inflammation after a heart attack, or a chest injury.
+It can also occur from cancer, HIV/AIDS, tuberculosis, kidney failure, some treatments (such as certain medicines or radiation therapy to the chest), or heart surgery.
+Often, the cause of pericarditis is not known.

-The most common signs of pericarditis include chest pain, fever, weakness and tiredness, coughing, trouble breathing, pain when swallowing, and palpitations (irregular heartbeats).
+The most common signs of pericarditis include chest pain, fever, weakness and tiredness, coughing, trouble breathing, and pain when swallowing.

 If pericarditis is suspected, the healthcare provider will listen to your heart very carefully.
-A common sign of pericarditis is a pericardial rub -- the sound of the pericardium rubbing against the outer layer of your heart.
+A common sign of pericarditis is a pericardial rub.
+This is the sound of the pericardium rubbing against the outer layer of your heart.

 The goal of treatment for pericarditis is to find and eliminate the cause of the disease.
 Treatment often involves medicines, such as pain medicines, anti-inflammatory drugs, or antibiotics.
 If serious heart problems develop, treatment may include removal of excess fluid around the heart or surgery.